-The class teacher or a member of SLT will make regular contact with you to help us understand your situation and how we can best provide education for your child through these circumstances.
+The class teacher will make regular contact with you to help us understand your situation and how we can best provide education for your child through these circumstances.

 Generally, the class teacher will send a daily set of learning based on the previous day's learning in class.
 This will allow the child who is shielding to keep pace with the whole class but without increasing teaching workload.